arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```
 ## pyangbind demo

+pyangbind is a pyang plugin.
+It generates Python classes from a YANG module: It converts YANG module into a Python module, such that Python can be used to generate data which conforms with the data model defined in YANG.

 ```
 cd yang_modules/
 ```
-### generate python class and methods from a YANG module
+### converts a YANG module into a Python module
 ```
 pyang --plugindir $HOME/.local/lib/python3.6/site-packages/pyangbind/plugin/ -f pybind -o oc_bgp.py openconfig-bgp.yang
 ls oc_bgp.py
 ```
-### consume the new python module with your own code
+### Use the new python module to generate openconfig configuration

 ```
 more pyangbind_demo.py
 python3 pyangbind_demo.py